schmidward/website-deploy/README.md

 ## Current Next steps

 I want to update some of the core content on the website to reflect some of the newer skils I've developed since that content was last updated.
 This could include a page for coding projects, espeically ones that implement D3 and data visualization.
+In general, I want to get more into DOM manipulation with Svelte and other ways to make pages responsive and interactive!

 I also want to develope individual pages for each of the articles listed in on `/mywork`.
 This will include styling and formatting for a headeline, description (dek), body content.
 The challenge is that _some_ of the articles listed also have an audio component and I will need to investigate how to best handle that with Svelte.

 I have to think also about how to create the paths to these individual articles and a way to make it a template that's driven by code blocks to self-populate.

 Another thing to investigate is whether Netlify is the best option for buildling and publishing the site.
+It works fine for now but I'm curious if there's a better way to do so.

 ## Copyright information